Thomas Nordish

 Thomas Nordish (baptised 25 March 1785 – 1 July 1842) was an English cricketer.
-He was a wicket-keeper who played for Kent teams in the early 19th century.
+He was a wicket-keeper who played for Kent in the early 19th century.

 Nordish was a farmer and horse dealer who lived at Dodmore Manor Farm, Meopham throughout his life.
 He was the son of Thomas and Ann Nordish (Note: The family's surname was sometimes spelt as Nordash.) and played club cricket in the Meopham area.
-He first played for a Kent side in 1805 and played in two matches which are now considered to have first-class cricket status: once in 1815 and once in 1823, opening the batting on both occasions.
-His highest first-class score of nine runs came in his first innings.
+He first played for Kent in 1805 and played in two matches, one in 1815 and one in 1823, opening the batting on both occasions.
+His highest score of nine runs came in his first innings.

-In 1818 Nordish played for an England side against a 22-man Nottingham side in a non-first-class match.
+In 1818 Nordish played for England against a 22-man Nottingham in a minor match.

 Nordish married Elizabeth Dorrinton in 1827.
 He died at Meopham in 1842 aged 57.